Tax Provisions affecting Illinois divorce cases

 To meet these requirements, the taxpayer will be treated as using the property as a primary residence during any period that their spouse or former spouse is granted use by a divorce or separation agreement.

-What about a loss when we sell the marital residence?
+What about a loss when we sell the marital property?
 How is the loss shared?

 If you anticipate the loss before the divorce judgment it should be addressed in your judgment/marital settlement agreement.
 If the loss was not addressed by your agreement, or the judgment and the amount of the loss is significant, normal rules will apply.
 If you cannot resolve it with your spouse, you will spend money in lawyer fees.
 Generally, however, loss from the sale of your primary residence is a personal, non-deductible loss.